 Talking about water retention is not synonymous with cellulite, but it is certainly a condition that can favor its appearance.
-Water retention is an imbalance between the venous and lymphatic systems and is characterized by the presence of generalized subcutaneous edema, due to an insufficient drainage of liquids, favored by the tendency of cells to retain liquids, toxins and mineral salts.
+Water retention is an imbalance between the venous and lymphatic systems and is characterized by the presence of generalized subcutaneous edema, due to insufficient drainage of liquids, favored by the tendency of the cells to retain liquids, toxins and mineral salts.

 - hormonal imbalances (such as excess estrogen),

 - taking medications (such as birth control pills),

 - periods of severe stress and nervousness.

 How to avoid the appearance of water retention - The basics

 Both water retention and cellulite are disorders that, when present, accompany the subject throughout the year and deserve a much more constant approach.
 There is no escaping: lifestyle and healthy habits over time are fundamental.
 It is necessary to intervene with the synergy of: